fortran-lang/webpage/source/news/2026/01-02-Fortran-Newsletter-February-2026.md

 New release of stdlib [v0.8.0](https://github.com/fortran-lang/stdlib/releases/tag/v0.8.0)!
 See the [Github generated changelog here!](https://github.com/fortran-lang/stdlib/compare/v0.7.0...v0.8.0)

-Here's what's new in stdlib:
+Here's a short summary of changes in stdlib:

+- Advanced linear algebra: New support for, among others, matrix inversion, QR factorization, Schur decomposition, sparse matrices, and enhanced BLAS/LAPACK intergration.
+- New utilities: expanded system interfaces and improved file I/O helpers.
-- Modularization of the library, thanks to [jvpd1](https://github.com/jvdp1) !
+- Modularization of the library and improved CI workflows for better stability.

+Thanks to all (new) contributors who contributed to this release!

 ## Fortran Package Manager